-This manual describes the requirements for the Geotechnical Engineer (GE) that will affect design and construction of various Illinois State Toll Highway Authority (Illinois Tollway) facilities.
-The work performed by the GE under these requirements shall consist of preparing geotechnical investigation programs; performing surface, subsurface, and laboratory investigations; carrying out engineering analyses; and providing recommendations for adequate geotechnical design and construction of various Illinois Tollway facilities.
-In addition to this manual, the "Geotechnical Manual" and the current All Geotechnical Manual Users (AGMU) Memoranda published by the Illinois Department of Transportation (IDOT) and guidelines provided by AASHTO are required to be followed in performing geotechnical investigations.
+This Manual describes the requirements for the Geotechnical Engineer (GE) that will affect design and construction of various Illinois State Toll Highway Authority (Illinois Tollway) facilities.
+The work performed by the GE under these requirements shall consist of preparing geotechnical investigation programs; performing surface, subsurface and laboratory investigations; carrying out engineering analyses; and providing recommendations for adequate geotechnical design and construction of various Illinois Tollway facilities.
+In addition to this Manual, the Geotechnical Manual and the current All Geotechnical Manual Users (AGMU) Memoranda published by the Illinois Department of Transportation (IDOT) and guidelines provided by AASHTO are required to be followed in performing geotechnical investigations and engineering analyses.

-The subsurface investigations and engineering analyses shall consist of the following: reviewing and evaluating existing geological, geotechnical, and other relevant available data; performing site reconnaissance; carrying out subgrade surveys and foundation soil investigations through an adequate program of field sampling and testing and laboratory analyses; performing engineering analyses and evaluations; and submitting the results and recommendations in geotechnical reports.
-The subsurface investigations and engineering analyses shall be performed in compliance with the procedures outlined in this manual and with generally accepted principles of sound engineering practices.
+The subsurface investigations and engineering analyses shall consist of the following: reviewing and evaluating existing geological, geotechnical and other relevant available data; performing site reconnaissance; carrying out subgrade surveys and foundation soil investigations through an adequate program of field sampling and testing and laboratory analyses; performing engineering analyses and evaluations; and submitting the results of the investigations and analyses and providing recommendations in geotechnical reports.
+The subsurface investigations and engineering analyses shall be performed in compliance with the procedures outlined in this Manual and with generally accepted principles of sound engineering practices.